Inquiry

-Graeme is currently instructed on a range of matters including: the promotion at appeal of several housing developments in England, including in the Green Belt and AoNB, the promotion of a c.1,300 home development on MoD land in Kent, several logistics and industrial developments and two Local Plan Examinations.
+Graeme is currently instructed on a range of matters including: the promotion at appeal of several housing developments in England, including in the Green Belt and National Landscapes (AoNB); the promotion of a c.1,100 dwelling and large scale employment development on MoD land in Wiltshire; Phase 2 of a 130,000m2 “big-box” logistics development; other industrial developments; the redevelopment of a Police HQ site; and several Local Plan Examinations.

-Graeme is listed in Planning Magazine’s Top Rated Planning Silks 2023.
+Graeme is listed in Planning Magazine’s Top Rated Planning Silks 2023, Chambers and Partners and Legal 500.

 Graeme is a highly experienced Public Inquiry advocate who acts for developers, local government and other interested parties.
-His advisory and appeal work includes: housing; logistics; retail; heritage; highways; schools; major infrastructure projects; compulsory purchase; and enforcement.
+His advisory and appeal work covers: housing (including 5 year land supply issues); logistics; retail; heritage; highways; schools; major infrastructure projects; compulsory purchase; and enforcement.
 Much of his Inquiry work has involved appeals recovered by the Secretary of State.
 Graeme also acts both for and against local planning authorities at Local Plan Examinations and appears at Development Consent Order hearings.
 His court experience ranges from High Court work (including judicial review and statutory appeals) to the Magistrates Court (including defending prosecutions for breach of enforcement notices).

 Graeme provides strategic advice on the preparation of development schemes and technical advice on the expert evidence required to support applications and appeals.
 He regularly works with large teams on projects, including expert witnesses in a wide range of disciplines.

-Graeme is listed in Planning Magazine’s Top Rated Planning Silks 2023.
+Graeme is listed in Planning Magazine’s Top Rated Planning Silks 2023, Chambers and Partners and Legal 500.

 On-going matters include:

-The promotion (including at appeal) of several residential developments in, for example, Surrey, Wiltshire, Hampshire, Dorset, Northumberland, (including sites in the Green Belt and AoNB), the promotion of logistics and industrial developments in Hampshire and Kent, the promotion of land allocated in two emerging Local Plans for large scale residential and commercial development.
-Advising on the promotion of two emerging Local Plans.
+The promotion (including at appeal) of several residential developments in, for example, Surrey, Wiltshire, Dorset, Oxfordshire, Nottinghamshire, London, (and includes sites in the Green Belt and National Landscapes (AoNB)), the promotion of logistics and industrial developments in Newark and Surrey, the promotion of land for allocation - for large scale residential and commercial development - in several emerging Local Plans.
+Advising on the promotion of emerging Local Plans.

-Graeme has considerable compulsory purchase experience, in particular at Inquiry, where he has promoted CPOs for a wide variety of developments including: housing; an academy school; highways schemes; and regeneration projects.
+Graeme has considerable compulsory purchase experience, in particular at Inquiry, where he has promoted CPOs for a wide variety of developments including: housing; an academy school; highways schemes; and regeneration projects (including: Liverpool, Preston, Slough and Blackburn).
 Graeme has also acted for objectors to CPOs, for example in relation to protecting commercial interests and heritage assets, including successfully opposing Manchester’s CPO of the former London Road Fire Station.

-Graeme has been instructed on a number of high profile Public Inquiries involving environmental matters (including Dibden Bay, USAF Upper Heyford. and Culworth Solar Farm) and Examinations in Public of Local and Minerals Plans (including the Durham County Plan and the Nottinghamshire Minerals Plan), involving the assessment and scrutiny of Sustainability Appraisals etc. He regularly advises on Environmental Impact Assessments and the content of Environmental Statements.
+Graeme has been instructed on a number of high-profile Public Inquiries involving environmental matters (including: Dibden Bay, USAF Upper Heyford, Culworth Solar Farm and Broadbridge Farm) and Examinations in Public of Local and Minerals Plans (including the Durham County Plan and the Nottinghamshire Minerals Plan), involving the assessment and scrutiny of Sustainability Appraisals etc. He regularly advises on Environmental Impact Assessments and the content of Environmental Statements.
 Graeme also has expertise in defending environmental prosecutions in relation to matters such as waste disposal and pollution.

 Landmark's barristers often work at the intersection of our core practice areas; bringing a wide range of skills, knowledge and experience to bear on a particular dispute or issue facing a client.